AI Glossary - Background AI Glossary - Background

 Analogy

 Imagine a world map.
-Cities with similar climates are close to each other.
-Embedding is like marking cities on this map – but for words, not places.
+Cities with similar climates are close together.
+Embedding is like plotting cities on this map – but for words, not places.

 Example